xcs400/KicadlibBrowser3D/README.md

 # KicadlibBrowser3D
 Online kicad lib browser for footprints and 3D models.

-Could be tested here : https://xcs400.github.io/KicadlibBrowser3D/
+Can be tested here : https://xcs400.github.io/KicadlibBrowser3D/

 The models and footprint are rendered using threejs.